 Canonsburg Lake was created in 1943 when ALCOA (Aluminum Company of America) built a concrete dam on Little Chartiers Creek to create a freshwater reservoir for the Canonsburg Forging Plant.
 In 1957, ALCOA donated the lake to the Commonwealth of PA and the Pennsylvania Fish and Boat Commission (PFBC) converted it from an industrial reservoir to a recreational lake.
 The lake property includes the 76 acre lake, 525 x 45 x 18 ft dam, and 62 additional associated acres.
 Both manual and electric boats are permitted, and the lake is stocked with two species (trout and channel cat), but contains 15+ species of fish, including a significant number of bass.

-In 1998, Debra Valentino saw the ducks and geese walking on the lake and began an inquiry into how to save the lake.
-She worked with other concerned residents to circulate a petition to restore the lake to its original contours.
-With over 3000 signatures, she made the trip to the state capital to present the petition to the Pennsylvania Fish and Boat Commision (PFBC) along with pictures of the Lake’s current condition, letters of support from both townships, the county commissioners, our state senator and representatives and testimonials from fishermen, boaters, birders, as well as other residents who valued the lake and who like you, feared that without intervention, the lake would continue to decline and the surrounding community and the entire SW PA would lose a valuable regional asset.
+In 1998, the ducks and geese began walking on the Lake and the inquiry began on how to save the Lake.
+Concerned residents worked together to circulate a petition to restore the Lake to its original contours.
+With over 3,000 signatures, a trip to the State Capitol was underway to present the petition to the Pennsylvania Fish and Boat Commission (PFBC) along with pictures of the Lake’s current condition, letters of support from both townships, the county commissioners, our state senator and representatives and testimonials from fishermen, boaters, birders, as well as other residents who valued the Lake and who like you, feared that without intervention, the Lake would continue to decline and the surrounding community and the entire SW PA would lose a valuable regional asset.

 In 2007, courtesy of a Growing Greener Funds grant from DCNR, we completed a major site plan detailing intended improvements to the Lake including walking trails, picnic areas, 2nd boat launch, restrooms, improved lighting and parking, and a Wetlands Interpretation Center to be realized once the Lake is “Saved.”